napari/napari/docs/naps/2-conda-based-packaging.md

   it was not designed to do so.
 In scientific projects, researchers often combine packages from different languages to build their pipeline.
 If we want a thriving plugin ecosystem, restricting the packaging options to a language-specific repository can be limiting.
+* PyPI only provides Python _packages_.
+It does not distribute Python itself, leaving that to the installer infrastructure.
+In the case of Briefcase, this is obtained via their own distribution mechanisms [^briefcase-python].
+One more moving piece that can result in incompatibilities with the target system if not controlled properly (see issues [^appimage-crash][^appimage-crash2]).

 In contrast, `conda`-based packaging offers some benefits in those points:

 * `conda` is language agnostic.
-It can package things for Python and other languages.
+It can package things for Python and other languages, but also the language runtimes/interpreters themselves!
 This allows plugins to depend on compiled libraries with no Python counterparts or wrappers, or maybe even different language interpreters.
 * `conda` maintains its own package metadata separate from PyPI, allowing solvers to do their work better and more efficiently.
 It can also be patched after a package is released, allowing corrections to be made over time without building new artifacts.